ibrahima/cse30/disc1/disc1.md

 - `mv *source* *dest*`: Move file from source to dest
 - `scp user@host:/path/to/file .`: Secure copy, copy file over ssh from remote host to local machine
     - the last `.` says put it in the current directory
+    - for turning in homeworks, you may have to scp from Pi to laptop and then laptop to ieng6 if your Pi has no internet access
 - editing files: `vim` and `emacs` are some advanced editors, a more simple one is `nano`
     - `emacs` can transparently edit files over SSH (called TRAMP mode)